 "You have to have a pre-approval and it must be a real pre-approval which the lender has verified, not just your credit but bank statements and tax returns— I call the lender to verify that."

 Let's recap: Pre-Qualification is learning how much you can spend from a basic estimate.
 Pre-Approval from a lender is what you'll need before placing an offer on a property.

 All in all, the more prepared you are for buying a house, the easier it will be to navigate a deal.
-Before you know it, you’ll be settled into the home you’ve been dreaming of!
+When you’re ready to start your house hunt, head to our home page to find your next home.
+Before you know it, you’ll be settling into the home you’ve been dreaming of!